 As part of the intergovernmental agreement on the GST, the States agreed to adjust their gambling tax arrangements from 1 July 2000 to 'make room' for the GST (see also the section on the Lotteries Commission).

-From 24 December 2014, the GST re-imbursement was replaced by a reduction in casino tax rates.
+From 24 December 2014, the GST reimbursement was replaced by a reduction in casino tax rates.

-(b) Estimate based on the 2017-18 Mid-year Review.
+(b) Estimate based on the 2018-19 Budget.